shidcord/shidcord/README.md

   You are ready for Setup: Part 2

 ## Websockets Setup
-Windows: **WARNING: THE WEBSOCKET LIBRARY CURRENTLY DOES NOT WORK ON WINDOWS, A FIX WILL SOON COME.
-As a result, the autosockets script has not been developed for alpha-3 yet, but for the purpose of theory, the steps to get it running are down below.**
+Windows: **WARNING: THE WEBSOCKET LIBRARY CURRENTLY DOES NOT WORK ON WINDOWS, A FIX WILL SOON COME. --As a result, the autosockets script has not been developed for alpha-3 yet, but for the purpose of theory, the steps to get it running are down below.-- The autosockets script is now functional for windows, but will not run the server successfully.
+You can follow the autosockets steps for Linux, omitting sudo from the command.**
   Download the main branch of this repo, then extract the zip.
 Make sure you have pip3 installed, then open cmd and type: `pip3 install simple-websocket-server websocket-client` You will have all required files in order to start your server.
   **notice: you will have to follow the steps below every time** Open cmd in the current directory, and type `set FLASK_APP=flask_server.py`.
 Run it, then run `python3 -m flask run --host=localhost --port=8000`.
 This will set up your flask server.